pluginkollektiv/cachify/readme.txt

 ### Cachify with CDN support? ###
 Currently the caching plugin for WordPress has no connection to a CDN provider.
 Although the Buzzword CDN (Content Delivery Network) is praised as a performance factor, CDN makes little sense for WordPress websites with a national audience.
 In this case, a home host could provide the requested files faster than a worldwide CDN service provider because the next node could be far away.

-### PHP OPcache as a caching method? ###
-Compared to APC (Alternative PHP Cache), PHP OPcache is not able to contain content with custom keys and values.
-Because of this Cachify can not consider the PHP OPcache as a caching method.

 ### When does Cachify automaticaly flush its cache? ###
 * After publishing new posts